MaksymBoiarskykh/vanilla-js-store/README.md

 vanilla-js-store - https://vanilla-js-store-maksymboiarskykh.netlify.app

-This is part of the functionality of the online store, which allows you to open products by category, view information about them, buy them and fill out a form that checks the correctness of the entered data.
+This is an online store that is adaptive for different devices.
+It allows you to open products by category, view information about them, buy them and fill out a form that checks the correctness of the entered data.

 In this project I used such technologies: